USC Trojans men's rugby

-The USC Trojans Rugby Football Club is the official rugby team of the University of Southern California.
+The USC Trojans Rugby Football Club is the official rugby union team of the University of Southern California.
 The club competes in the CRAA D1-AA Southwest Conference and Nationals annually.

 The Trojans' home field is Allyson Felix Field, located in the heart of USC's University Park Campus in Los Angeles, California.
-The team’s alumni, including notable former players Joseph Krassenstein and Sean Cooper, remain involved as assistant coaches, contributing to the rich tradition and ongoing success of the program.
+The team's alumni, including notable former players Joseph Krassenstein and Sean Cooper, remain involved as assistant coaches, contributing to the rich tradition and ongoing success of the program.